 The arrest is usually the first step in the legal process.
-A person is placed in handcuffs and transported to the county jail.
-A person is then fingerprinted and placed in a holding cell until law enforcement officers determine whether to engage in questioning.
+After being placed in handcuffs and transported to the county jail, a person is fingerprinted and assigned to a holding cell until law enforcement officers determine whether to engage in questioning.

 Top Defense Lawyer Representation

 - Author.
-Scott Hamblin has authored the 2010 Cumulative Supplement to Chapter 1 entitled Chemical Test Refusal Cases which is being published by the Missouri Bar Association in its Missouri DWI Law and Practice desk book.
-The article provides in summary fashion legal opinions from the Missouri Courts of Appeal and changes in Missouri law governing situations involving a person’s refusal to submit to chemical blood alcohol test following an arrest for driving while intoxicated (DWI/DUI).
+Scott Hamblin has authored the 2010 Cumulative Supplement to Chapter 1 entitled Chemical Test Refusal Cases, published by the Missouri Bar Association in its Missouri DWI Law and Practice desk book.
+The article provides, in summary fashion, legal opinions from the Missouri Courts of Appeal and changes in Missouri law governing a person’s refusal to submit to a chemical blood alcohol test following an arrest for driving while intoxicated (DWI/DUI).
 The article discusses what is considered a refusal and appeal of the revocation of driving privileges following a person’s refusal to submit to a chemical breath test.
 The Missouri DWI Law and Practice is a reference book utilized by lawyers in representing their clients.